 Also, per the “verifying compliance” provision; if the unlicensed use is 5% or more, the organization must reimburse Microsoft for the costs associated with conducting such verification (i.e. the SAM engagement fees Microsoft originally covered) as well as purchase the necessary licenses to close the gap at a premium.
 Many organizations are contractually obligated to pay list price plus a 25% premium for “use” starting at the beginning of the contract even if actual use didn’t occur for this long.
 It is up to the organization to prove a shorter duration of use.
 This is unlike and far more expensive than the typical true-up process where you close the gap by paying the contracted price that includes applied volume discounting and possibly even any achieved additional discounting.

-There is precedent, in situations where the organization proceeded with the voluntary SAM engagement, for Microsoft to not enforce the right to make the organization pay for the SAM Engagement and allow the out-of-compliance organization to purchase necessary licenses based on the current/negotiated/discounted (non-list) price with no premium.
+There is a precedent, in situations where the organization proceeded with the voluntary SAM engagement, for Microsoft to not enforce the right to make the organization pay for the SAM Engagement and allow the out-of-compliance organization to purchase necessary licenses based on the current/negotiated/discounted (non-list) price with no premium.
 Experience shows that Microsoft will not be as flexible if they are forced to move forward with the more formal audit procedure because an organization either declined or ignored the SAM engagement letter.